-‘There is no completed existence of S’ > ‘there is no S’
+‘There is no completed existence of S’ > ‘there is no S.’

-ven in this case, analogy appears to be a superficial description what happens in the language.
+Even in this case, however, the analogy appears to be a superficial description of what happens in the language.
 From a functional point of view, the introduction of the verb of existence wnn in each of the patterns under consideration can be explained as arising from the need for the renewed expression of existence.
-After the relaxation of the conditions of use bearing on the former existential construction has now become a stative construction, existential semantics would otherwise be absent.
+After the relaxation of the conditions of use bearing on the former existential construction, which has now become a stative construction, existential semantics would otherwise be absent.
 Thus, it is only from a partial point of view that this change may be qualified as formal and motivated by analogy as such.
 It cannot be demonstrated based on the preserved documentation, but one can even consider that this functional need for a renewal of expressive means has more to do with pragmatics than with syntax.
-Along this line of analysis, emphasis thus does not seem to be characteristic only the transition from a type B to a type C, an evolution that is the subject of the next section.
+Along this line of analysis, emphasis thus does not seem to be characteristic only of the transition from a type B to a type C, an evolution that is the subject of the next section.

-4.2 Emphasis as a functional motivation for change NEC as another kind of Jespersen cycle
+4.2 Emphasis as a functional motivation for change: NEC as another kind of Jespersen cycle

-According to Croft 1991, the communicative need for more emphasis would be the functional input for the change from type B to type C, when the existential negation is extended to negate verbal clauses.
+According to Croft (1991), the communicative need for more emphasis would be the functional input for the change from type B to type C, when the existential negation is extended to negate verbal clauses.
 Let us look back to the Egyptian case and what the documentation allows us to observe in this regard.
-This transition is potentially relevant to two distinct phases in the history of the Egyptian language
+This transition is potentially relevant to two distinct phases in the history of the Egyptian language:

 (i) The reconstructed phase C with ni serving both as Standard Negation and as existential negation.

 (ii) The transitional phase B’ to C’ (incomplete), during which nn/bn gradually extends to negate almost every kind of predication.

+These can be further explained as follows:

 (i) As seen in the preceding section, it is not clear whether the use of the existential negation ni with nominalizations according to an asymmetric negative strategy correlates with a pragmatic need for more emphasis.
-Since this extension is already completed in the most ancient documented stage of the language, one can only assume that such a need was an input change.
+Since this extension is already completed in the most ancient documented stage of the language, one can only assume that such a need was an input towards change.
 In a way, the very fact that nominalizations in general play a crucial role in the renewal of the verbal system in the stage prior to Old Egyptian represents an argument against such a pragmatic motivation in the negative domain.
 However, there is also the possibility that a change in the negative domain, motivated in its incipient stage by a pragmatic need, might have been later extended to the rest of the verbal system.
-Along line of historical explanation, the NEC would indeed help us to understand what prompted a more general evolution in the structure of the Egyptian verbal system.
+Along this line of historical explanation, the NEC would indeed help us to understand what prompted a more general evolution in the structure of the Egyptian verbal system.